Survey Results: Why do you like board games?

 The close third in this question is people liking a good build up.
 Whether it is building an empire, a city or continuing their conquering spree.
 Gamers enjoy letting their imagination run wild with the game.
 This point seems to really resonate with a game having a well constructed theme as well as to a lesser extent having great art work.

-The least popular answer is not the least surprising (to us).
-A very small minority of people enjoy the scheming and blatant backstabbing aspect of some games.
+The least popular answer is not too surprising (to us).
+A very small minority of people really enjoy the blatant backstabbing aspect of some games.
 They turn into conniving little sh*ts and the worst part is that they enjoy it.
 These are people, in our experience, that you absolutely do not want to have in a winning position.
 In fact, it's almost best that everything is done to stop them from winning.

 Small but not insignificant amounts of people enjoyed admiring the game artwork, collaborating and working with other players and the competitive aspect of outmaneuvering and outstrategising other players.
 One person mentioned that they loved playing hard science or historical themes which we took as them enjoying them for educational reasons.